Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 Festool.
 Leigh.
 Woodpeckers.

-All of the top brands in woodworking have both premium quality tools and accessories.
-And with the Woodpecker router sled you’ll have an out-of-box slab jig that can be quickly setup and taken down.
+All of the top woodworking brands have premium quality tools and accessories.
+And with the Woodpecker router sled, you’ll have an out-of-box slab jig that can be quickly set up and taken down.

 Key features of the Woodpecker router sled: